peterwest-1/jobjack-server/README.md

   - [x] Pagination?
   - [x] Caching?
-    - [ ] Optimise searching through directories if possible
+    - [ ] Optimize searching through directories if possible
     - [ ] Current implementation is naive

 - Add the file permissions/attribute information to the results.